7 of the Best Foods to Balance Blood SugarBy Nicki Miller Reviewed by Briana Rodriquez, R.D. Science-Backed

 Eat it: Pour a small amount of vinegar, oil and mustard (to prevent separation) into a small container with a lid.
 Shake well and pour over a salad, vegetables, or even use it as a marinade for meats!

-By making healthier food choices, you may be able to better support balanced blood sugar levels.
+By making healthier food choices and exercising, you may be able to better support balanced blood sugar levels.

 Did you know that Jenny Craig offers a Type 2 diabetes menu plan for better glycemic control?
 To learn more about developing healthier eating habits and start working toward your weight loss goals, book your free appointment with a Jenny Craig consultant today!